Loading…

 One Piece TCG

 TL;DR: One Piece TCG Standard format guide for 2026.
-All sets OP-01 through OP-16 are legal: there is NO rotation.
-Bandai manages power with a ban/restriction list updated every 3-4 months.
+Rotation started April 1, 2026: the Block Icon System now limits Standard to Block 2 through Block 4 (roughly OP-05 through OP-16).
+Block 1 (OP-01 through OP-04) moved to the unrestricted Extra Regulation format.
+Bandai also runs a separate ban/restriction list updated every 3-4 months.
 Deck = 50 cards + 1 Leader + 10 DON!!, max 4 per card name, color-locked to your Leader.
-OP-16 is legal on June 12, 2026.
+OP-16 has been legal since June 12, 2026.

 Deck construction at a glance: